David is the Founding and Artistic Director of The Clown School.

 Along with his work at The Clown School, Zach teaches Physical Theatre at USC’s School of Dramatic Arts and has taught clown and improv at CalArts as well as the UCLA Performing Arts Summer Camp.
 He appeared regularly on the Disney television show A.N.T.
 Farm, and has made appearances on Parenthood (NBC), Kath & Kim (NBC), Key & Peele (Comedy Central), and Shameless (Showtime).

-Chae is the Administrator for The Clown School.
+Chae is the Administrator for The Clown School and Instructor of the Online Certificate Program.
 She received her MFA in Acting from the University of Southern California and has studied clowning and Commedia dell'Arte with some of Los Angeles' finest: David Bridel, Zach Steel, Matt Walker, and Virginia Scott.
 Prior to venturing to the west coast, Chae obtained her BA in Theater Arts from Fairleigh Dickinson University, studied at The William Esper Studio in NYC, and trained across the pond at Wroxton College in England.

-Chae has performed with Troubadour Theatre Company's Funky Punks kids clown troupe, the Shakespeare Center of Los Angeles, Find the Light, and has acted in several shorts and independent feature films.
+Chae has performed with Troubadour Theatre Company's Funky Punks kids clown troupe, the Shakespeare Center of Los Angeles, Artists Rise Up Los Angeles, Find the Light, and has acted in several shorts and independent feature films.
 She has also performed and taught in the Tri-State area with companies such as Writer's Theatre of New Jersey, Luna Stage Theatre Company, and Mystic Vision Players.

 In addition to her work with The Clown School, Chae is an actress studying on-camera acting with Sue Hamilton.
 She is also a teaching apprentice at USC shadowing Andy Robinson's Grotowski technique.